iloverobotandcode/Node.JS_Tutorial/Part_1/READ_ME.md

 ```
 ---
 ## More examples
+### How can we print out the result 4 when import 2 parameters 1 + 3?
-1. Example: Build a code with function or without function
+1. Solution 1: Build a code with function or without function
 <table>
   <tr>
     <th>With function</th>